-2020/2021 PROGRAM ACCOMPLISHMENTS
+2021/2022 PROGRAM ACCOMPLISHMENTS

-The Ulster County Transportation Council (UCTC) continues to plan and implement programs and projects in support of the Year 2040 Long Range Plan's goals and recommendations.
-Major accomplishments during the 2019-2020 state fiscal year include the following:
+The Ulster County Transportation Council (UCTC) continues to plan and implement programs and projects in support of the Year 2045 Long Range Plan's goals and recommendations.
+In addition, the UCTC has responded to the restrictions and limitations that the COVID-19 pandemic has placed on communities and government operations with adaptive mechanisms to ensure that the public can continue to participate in the metropolitan planning process in a safe and effective manner.
+Major accomplishments during the 2021-2022 state fiscal year include the following: